hu-macsy/lama_old/scai/benchmark/doc/index.rst

 Description
 ***********

-The package benchmark provides a framework for running benchmarks in a standardized way.
+The benchmark package provides a framework to run benchmarks in a standardized way.
+It includes a library that helps to setup benchmarks and to load and register them dynamically.
+Furthermore, scripts are provided to run them and to present the results in a convenient way.

 Usage
 -----